alibaba/AliOS-Things/README.md

 AliOS Things supports multiple architectures, including ARM, C-Sky, MIPS, rl78, rx600 and xtensa, AliOS Things also supports a large number of [boards](./board).

-AliOS Things adapts Layered Architecture and Component Architecture. includes:
+From an architectural point of view, AliOS Things adapts Layered Architecture and Component Architecture.
+From bottom to top, AliOS Things includes:

 - BSP: Board Support Package mainly developed and maintained by SoC Vendor
 - HAL: Hardware Abstraction Layer, like WiFi, UART